Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 FAQS

-Tickets for the 2024–25 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Calgary Flames.
+Tickets for the 2025–26 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Calgary Flames.
+And if you're thinking about last-minute tickets, all tickets purchased through Ticketmaster are 100% verified and instantly delivered to your phone.

 The Flames have made three appearances in the Stanley Cup Final, and have won once (in 1989).

-The seating map for Scotiabank Saddledome can be viewed here.
+The seating map for Scotiabank Saddledome can be viewed on Ticketmaster(Opens in new tab).

 Reviews